Design fraud and corruption resistant policies

 - The program has low thresholds for verifying eligibility or evidence for payments – these programs are susceptible to common methods used by fraudsters, such as deception and fabrication.
 This can lead to systemic fraud.

-Taking fraud and corruption into account in the development of policy and programs helps to prevent them from occurring before they cause harm.
+Developing policy and programs with fraud and corruption in mind helps prevent them from occurring before they cause harm.

 Principles to follow